goblimey/go-ntrip/README.md

 An RTCM3 message is binary and variable length.
 Each message frame is composed of a three-byte header, an embedded message and 3 bytes of Cyclic Redundancy Check (CRC) data.
-The header starts with 0xd3 and includes the length of the embedded message.
-Each message starts with a 12-bit message number which defines the type.
+The header starts with a 0xd3 byte and includes the length of the embedded message.
+Each embedded message starts with a 12-bit message number which defines the type.
 Apart from that message number, each type of message is in a different format.

+To avoid confusion between the complete RTCM message (header, embedded message and trailing CRC) and the embedded message,
+I talk about message frames and embedded messages.

 This is a hex dump of a complete RTCM3 message frame and the start of another: